-22. Assume that an internal fact-finding investigation is being carried out in relation to an alleged misconduct or fraud in the company.
-No legal advice is being sought or litigation contemplated at this stage.
-Are interviews of the employees or the final report to the board of directors considered privileged if the board subsequently decides to obtain legal advice?
+In a situation where an internal fact-finding investigation is being carried out in relation to an alleged misconduct or fraud in a company (with no legal advice being sought or litigation contemplated) an issue my arise as to whether employees interviews or the final report to the board of directors will be considered privileged if the board subsequently decides to obtain legal advice.

 The answer turns on the definition of legal advice privilege.
-For legal advice privilege to apply there must be a confidential communication that passes between a lawyer and a client and was prepared for the dominant purpose of giving or receiving legal advice.
-In the situation outlined, as the interviews with the employees or the final report given to the board were conducted before the decision to obtain legal advice, they are probably not covered by legal advice privilege, because they were not prepared for the purpose of giving or receiving legal advice.
+For legal advice privilege to apply there must be a confidential communication that both:

+- Passes between a lawyer and a client. - Was prepared for the dominant purpose of giving or receiving legal advice.

+Therefore, as the interviews with the employees or the final report given to the board were conducted before the decision to obtain legal advice, they are probably not covered by legal advice privilege, because they were not prepared for the purpose of giving or receiving legal advice.